harsh-arv/spring-boot-annotation/README.md

 ## Overview

 I created this [Spring Boot](https://spring.io/projects/spring-boot) project to showcase some of the most important Spring Annotations (e.g. @Component).
-For more background information, checkout my blog post on [dev.to](https://dev.to/pmgysel/learn-spring-boot-by-annotations-1h0i).
+For more background information.

 ## Functionality of app